MSc in Mathematical Finance by Online Distance Learning

 This distance learning programme builds on the strength and success of the campus-based taught MSc in Mathematical Finance at the University of York.
 The online MSc was launched in September 2009 to run alongside the campus-based programme.

-Applications are invited for the intake of students in September 2014 or February 2015.
-Applicants should submit their application at least 2 weeks before an intake is due.
+Applications are invited for entry in February 2017 and September 2017.
+Candidates should submit their application at least 2 weeks before an intake is due to start.
 Please go to the Enquiries and Applications section to find contact details and information for candidates.

 Online students will be developing skills and competence in Mathematical and Quantitative Finance which are of direct relevance in the field of work, and can open up fantastic employment and progression opportunities.
 Please see the Careers and Destinations section.